NyashaJiri/Microsoft-365-Small-Business-Deployment-Lab-2/docs/phase-05-sharepoint-online.md

 The user describes the validation as authorized HR access and unrelated-user exclusion.
 The observed views are consistent with that intended restriction, and HR's group-based unique permissions provide configuration evidence.

-**Evidence limit:** Both user screenshots show the portal home page.
-Neither shows Sarah opening HR Documents or a document, nor James attempting the HR library URL and receiving an access-denied response.
-A missing navigation entry alone does not prove denied resource access.
-Accordingly, this case study records the comparison as **portal visibility validation**, not a conclusively demonstrated direct-access allow/deny test.

 ### Validation record

 | Check | Evidence-supported result | Evidence |